PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 63 ± 18

-In one study of gastric pH in healthy subjects, PROTONIX was administered orally (40 mg enteric coated tablets) or PROTONIX I.V.
+In one study of gastric pH in healthy subjects, pantoprazole was administered orally (40 mg enteric coated tablets) or PROTONIX I.V.
 (40 mg) once daily for 5 days and pH was measured for 24 hours following the fifth dose.
 The outcome measure was median percent of time that pH was ≥4 and the results were similar for intravenous and oral medications; however, the clinical significance of this parameter is unknown.

 Serum Gastrin Effects